smartcontractkit/ccip/integration-tests/ccip-tests/README.md

 make test_smoke_ccip image=chainlink-ccip tag=latest-dev testimage="" testname=TestSmokeCCIPForBidirectionalLane overridestring="<overridden config string>" override_toml="<the toml file with overridden config string>" env="<.env file with BASE64_TEST_CONFIG_OVERRIDE value>"
 ```
 Currently other types of tests like load and chaos can only be run using remote kubernetes cluster.

+### Using remote kubernetes cluster

+These tests remain bound to a Kubernetes run environment, and require more complex setup and running instructions.
+We endeavor to make these easier to run and configure, but for the time being please seek a member of the QA/Test Tooling team if you want to run these.